cyberpreet04/NETWORK-CCNA/README.md

-IT is a ccna project which is configare with ospf routing and along with 5 Aepartment.
+IT is a BEST ccna project to learn and appling in real base arthitech. step:-
+   -  download to project from github.
+   -  download cisco paket tracer and open file.
+   -  open direct project which is you download from github.
+   -  if you chack configration then open any pc and ping each other.